ArgonDesign/alogic/doc/interop.md

 `param` and `const` declarations are emitted as Verilog `localparam` declarations after undergoing parameter specialization.

+SRAM declarations in verbatim entities must use the `wire` qualifier.
+The compiler automatically sets the `liftsrams` attribute on verbatim entities, resulting in standard SRAM ports being added in the output Verilog.
+These SRAM ports can then be referenced in verbatim blocks.

 Verbatim entities can be instantiated in other Alogic entities without restrictions.